agoering/spice-pinball/docs/transistors.md

 <img src="{{ site.baseurl }}/img/led-transistor-circuit_schem.png" style="width: 400px" align="center"/>

 Notice that even though the LED is connected to a high voltage, the circuit is not complete unless the transistor base is also connected to a high voltage.
-This is what completes the circuit by allowing current to flow through the transistor, which in turn allows current to flow through the LED to ground.
+Supplying the base with a high voltage allows current to flow through the transistor, which in turn allows current to flow through the LED to the transistor collector, through the transistor emitter, to ground.

 Look closely at the way the components are plugged into the breadboard, and compare to the schematic above.
 Can you trace the way current moves through the circuit?
 Look back at the breadboard internal connection image if needed.